pebreo/pebreo.github.io/begin/Part2-consciousness-solved.md

 ## Implications
 -
 - We can build synthetic consciousness.
 To be decided though.
-- We can throttle of scale each component of consciousness
+- We can throttle or scale each component of consciousness

 ## Next chapter